skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 to make changes to the pricer that can be pushed out to production in a much more rapid cadence.

-These files don’t have the most extensive testing associated with them.
+These files don't have the most extensive testing associated with them.
 CMS policy should have the expected outputs based on inputs but because they are removed from the development lifecycle, their inputs/outputs may or may not match what was actually development.
 You should plan for